Dynatrace/OneAgent-SDK-for-Java/README.md

 }
 ```

-It is good practice to check the SDK state regularly as it may change at every point of time (except PERMANENTLY_INACTIVE never
+It is good practice to check the SDK state regularly as it may change at any point in time (except for PERMANENTLY_INACTIVE, which never
-changes over JVM lifetime).
+changes throughout the JVM lifetime).

 ### Tracers

 To trace any kind of call you first need to create a Tracer.
 The Tracer object represents the logical and physical endpoint that
 you want to call.
 A Tracer serves two purposes.
-First to time the call (duration, cpu and more) and report errors.
+First, to time the call (duration, cpu and more) and report errors.
 That is why
 each Tracer has these three methods.
 The error method must be called only once, and it must be in between start and end.

 ```Java